o-pekoz/gitlesson-5/README.md

 # gitlesson-5
-this is a 22dec tuesday
+this is a 22dec tuesdayasc
+this is very new